Fatigue, Headache and Nausea | Symptoms to Monitor and How to Recover

-During a boxing or strength training workout, many people experience symptoms like nausea, vomiting or headaches.
+During a boxing or strength training workout, many people experience symptoms like vomiting, headache and nausea.
 These exercise induced discomforts may or may not feel serious enough to disrupt your training.
 You need to know when to push through the discomfort and continue training and when to stop.
 Understanding the cause of these symptoms helps you overcome them easily and efficiently continue with your training.

 Normal Post-Workout Symptoms: When to Push Through the Discomfort

 Exercise may lead to aches and pains as you gain strength and stamina.
 Some discomfort has to be endured for the sake of the gain.
-Inadequate water intake, nutrition, poor form of execution or even the wrong choice of exercises can lead to nausea and headaches.
+Inadequate water intake, nutrition, poor form of execution or even the wrong choice of exercises can lead to nausea and headache problems.

-Dehydration is one of the common causes of nausea and headaches during a workout.
+Dehydration is one of the common causes of nausea and headache pain during a workout.
 Being dehydrated even by just 2% impairs performance your performance.
 So ensure you drink enough water before, during, and after workouts depending on the intensity and duration of your workout.